Iristyle/Midori/README.md

 #### Nuget - Helpers for dealing with NuGet packages

-* `Test-NuGetDependencyPackageVersions` - Reads all packages.config files
+* `Test-NuGetDependencyPackageVersions` - Reads all `packages.config` files
-beneath a given directory, writing errors if the versions are not matched
+beneath a given directory, writing errors if the versions are not matched, or if the relevant .csproj files refer to different versions than what is specified in `packages.config`.
-* `Get-NuGetDependencyPackageVersions` - Reads all packages.config files
+* `Get-NuGetDependencyPackageVersions` - Reads all `packages.config` files
 beneath a given directory
 * `Find-NuGetPackages` - Searches a given Nuget feed source for packages matching a given substring.